LTL Mandarin private Chinese classes in Beijing are taught according to each individual student’s needs and requirements.

 We genuinely believe this is the most flexible, and best tailored Mandarin course you will come across!

 We also have online 1-on-1 classes available for those who want to start studying straight away or before you come out to Beijing.

-Our teachers: The best Mandarin instructors Beijing has to offer Experienced: Our teachers have at least 5 years of teaching experience Certified: Hold a BSc or MSc in Teaching Chinese Fun & professional: We guide you, while making class fun
+Our Teachers: The best Mandarin instructors Beijing has to offer Experienced: Our teachers have at least 5 years experience Certified: Hold a BSc or MSc in Teaching Chinese Fun & professional: We guide you, while making class fun

-Meet people: Easy to meet other students at school and school events A family: LTL will be your home away from home Social events: Regular social events so that you can interact with other students and make friends Personal: We care for each and every student
+Meet People: It’s so easy to meet others at LTL A Family: LTL will be your home away from home Social Events: A chance to unwind with the team and others Personal: We care for each and every student

 Tailored to You

-Individual: Lessons tailored to your needs and learning speed No one size fits all: Textbooks, topics and materials chosen just for you Free assessment: Decide your study goals and area to focus on Speed: Speed up or slow down the pace according to your needs
+Individual: Lessons tailored to your needs and learning speed Everyone’s Different: Textbooks, topics & materials just for you Free Assessment: Decide your study goals and area to focus on Speed: Speed up or slow down the pace according to your needs

-Quick progress: Individual lessons are the fastest way to learn Mandarin Intensive: 20 or 30 hours of Mandarin per week will get you ahead fast Great value: Each Mandarin lesson lasts a full 55 minutes Never lose classes: If there is a holiday your classes will be made up
+Quick Progress: There’s no faster way to learn Intensive: 20 or 30 hours of Mandarin per week, you choose Great Value: Each Mandarin lesson lasts a full 55 minutes Never Lose Out: If there is a holiday, classes will be made up

 Private Chinese Lessons Beijing